gordoncrenshaw/base64-encode/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

+This code sample takes 2 inputs and creates the base64encoding for them.
+This is typically used when creating the Basic token for Fitbit Web API applications.
+For example

+Base64Encode(clientId, clientSecret)

 ## Folder Structure

 The workspace contains two folders by default, where: